Talking to Students

 - The bereaved are more likely to become socially isolated

-- Sometimes, people may feel responsible in some way for the person’s death.
+- Sometimes, people may feel responsible in some way for a person’s death.
 For example, if a student took their life and were bullied at school

-- People may feel guilt associated with not anticipating or preventing the suicide
+- People may feel the guilt associated with not anticipating or preventing the suicide

 Helping your students understand what has happened

 - Don’t put a time limit on the process of grieving, and support will need to be available on a continuing basis; not just after the initial shock of the death.

 - Sit quietly with your students and listen while he/she talks, cries or is silent.

 - Talk about the person who has died (if you can) in a sensitive and positive way.